Aplington, Iowa: History

 Mrs. Rachel Quinn built and presided over the first hotel in 1858.
 E. Y. Royer bought the property in 1866 and sold it to Edward Bourns in 1867, who continued the hotel a few years.
 The building was then purchased by Henry Kers and used as a residence.
 The present hotel is an old frame structure showing the wear and tear of the elements.
 Yet the traveler is well taken care of and give a good, generous meal by the proprietor.

 The first grain elevator in Aplington was built by Alonzo McKey, at the time of the coming of the Illinois Central Railroad in 1865.
 Among the several managers was C. M. Mead.
 The next was built by the firm of Wright Brothers and run by the firm until 1877.
 Several persons have been in charge of the business since then.
 The third elevator was built by S. L. Kemmerer in 1872.
 He sold the property to A. M. Whaley in 1876.
 In 1879, a fourth elevator was built.
 The firm of Chrystie & Prince, proprietors, disposed of their interests to Mr. Willis.

 Aplington was early noted for its mills and creamery.
-Edward Hiller would have built a mill in the '60s [1860s], but being unable to secure on reasonable terms, the right of way for a tail race, he gave up the project.
+Edward Hiller would have built a mill in the 1860s, but being unable to secure on reasonable terms, the right of way for a tail race, he gave up the project.
 However, John Matthews & Son, of Jackson county formed a stock company, with a capital of $14,000, in 1872.
 A mill was built, but before its completion certain of the stockholders refused to meet their obligations on stock issued them, which retarded the industry for a while.
 The Matthews finally turned over their interest to William Dobbins and the latter disposed of a controlling amount of the stock to A. L. Morris & Son, who had the mill running in September 1877.
 After this the mill had several owners.

 Spring Hill Creamery began operations in the spring of 1881, on section 20.
 The proprietors at that time, Markley & Dodswell gave employment to a number of men and consumed vast quantities of milk which were delivered from the surrounding farms.
 One of the largest and most lucrative industries of this section of the county is dairying.

 Geography

-Aplington's longitude and latitude coordinatesin decimal form are 42.582543, -92.882530.

 According to the United States Census Bureau, the city has a total area of 0.83 sqmi, all land.